Divorce never happens at an opportune time.

 For a member of the military, that worst time is on deployment.

 You’re homesick, isolated, lonely, bored, sometimes scared.

 You’re supposed to respond within thirty days, but you just don’t have it in you, or you can’t find an attorney because you’re halfway across the world.

-Whatever the reason, you don’t respond soon enough, and your husband files for default and gets it, which means he gets everything he asked for in her divorce papers.
+Whatever the reason, you don’t respond soon enough, and your wife files for default and gets it, which means she gets everything she asked for in her divorce papers.

-This usually means he gets the kids, alimony, child support, the house, and at least half of your military retirement.
+This usually means she gets the kids, alimony, child support, the house, and at least half of your military retirement.

 Now, you’re about to come home (or you’re already home) and you don’t know what to do.

 In Utah, if you’ve been called to active military service by the governor, there is a law that protects you during your military deployment.

 It’s called the Utah Service Members’ Civil Relief Act (USMCRA).

 Among other things, the USMCRA “suspend[s] or postpone actions upon those obligations [ i.e., civil obligation you cannot perform because of military service] until 60 days after discharge from active, full-time, military service.”